 The colours may vary and we even allow users to configure colours individually (useful for people with colour blindness, etc.).
 It is also possible for us to show graphs with only some of the fields which can make some information clearer (see #CQM Graph options).

-Optionally, Staff can enable ICMP ping graphs, these will graph a normal ping to the customer WAN IP address.
-These tend to have a salmon colour background:
+Optionally, staff can enable ICMP ping graphs.
+These will graph a normal ping to the customer WAN IP address.
+They tend to have a salmon coloured background:

 Sometimes a normal CQM graph may have a salmon background - this would usually be when the line is logged in to our test LNS.